-- Doping;

-- Litigation;
+- Doping; - Litigation;

-- Contracts review;
+• Contracts review;

-- Disciplinary hearings for human resource.

 dispute resolution committee, disciplinary committee hearings, appeal hearing and arbitrations.
 The association's judicial panels are listed in the website at www.safa.net and the composition is wide enough to deal with disputes arising within the jurisdiction of SAFA.